Technical specifications and guidance

 Snyk categorizes framework support into two levels: Comprehensive and Partial.

-• Sources and sinks: Snyk has thoroughly identified and included all relevant sources and sinks.
+• Sources and sinks: All relevant sources and sinks are identified.

-• Data flow testing: Extensive testing has been conducted to ensure comprehensive data flow coverage.
+• Data flow testing: Extensive testing provides thorough data flow coverage.

 • Engine support: The Snyk Code engine is fully optimized for this framework.

-• Data flow testing: Snyk has conducted some testing.
+• Data flow testing: Limited testing has been conducted.

-• Engine support: Compatibility of the engine with this framework is limited, potentially affecting analysis accuracy.
+• Engine support: Compatibility is restricted, which may impact analysis accuracy.

-• Limitations: False negatives in taint analysis or source and sink identification may still occur.
+• Limitations: Potential for false negatives in taint analysis or source/sink identification.

-Snyk continually expands framework coverage and improves the accuracy of analysis.
+Snyk continuously expands its framework coverage and improves analysis accuracy.

 How Snyk Code analysis works